ThiagoHenriqueFP/cspc-api/README.md

   cd cspc-api
 ```

+Make sure your mysql database ir running and your application.properties is rigth

+Create a database called 'scholarship_db'

 **we recomend to open an IDE to run maven**

 Launch the application inside an IDE (Intellij, Eclipse etc)

 ## Autores